Taronga Western Plains Zoo’s three Cheetah cubs along with their mother Kyan will make their media debut today on exhibit.

 “They have just started to venture out on to the exhibit and whilst they are a little shy at present, they will continue to grow in confidence and spend more time playing and exploring over the coming weeks,” said Jordan.

-The school holidays are a great time to see the cubs as they are at a really playful, active stage of their development.
+Autumn is a great time to see the cubs as they are at a really playful, active stage of their development.
 The best time of the day to see them is in the morning.

 Cheetahs are classified as vulnerable, so every birth is extremely valuable to the global population given their low numbers in the wild.